jwhy89/jarvis_list/README.md

 1. Add an environment variable for `SERVER_SESSION_SECRET` with a nice random string for security
 1. In the deploy section, select manual deploy

-## These are features I did not get to and will like to implement in the future.
+## These are features I did not get to and would like to implement in the future.
-There is many features that I did not get to within the two weeks.
+There were many features that I did not get to within the assigned two weeks for the project.
 I would like to add the following features:

 1. Uploading images.
 2. Using the Google Maps API to add a location to the stuff.